How E-Plan Works

 The applicant is responsible for ensuring that a copy of the approved permit drawings is available at the job site any time when work is occurring and during inspections.

 This page describes the process for permit applications using the Standard Plan Review process.
-The steps are slightly different for permit applications using the Self-Certified Permit Application Program or Direct Developer Services.
+The steps are slightly different for permit applications using the Express Permit Program, Self-Certified Permit Application Program, or Developer Services.